 County Of Origin: Tipperary

-First winner: Justice Frederick (Donnacha O'Brien) Gowran Park, June 7th, 2016
+First winner (as a trainer): Justice Frederick (Donnacha O'Brien) Gowran Park, June 7, 2016

-Significant horses (selected): Rekindling, Intricately, Tigris River, Plinth, True Blue Moon, Slowmotion, Edwulf, Landofhopeandglory, Arya Tara
+Significant horses (selected): Rekindling, Twilight Payment, Galileo Chrome, Latrobe, Pretty Gorgeous, Thunder Moon, Intricately, Iridessa, Edwulf, Tower Bridge, Tigris River, Plinth, True Blue Moon, Slowmotion, Edwulf, Landofhopeandglory, Arya Tara, Band Of Outlaws, Early Doors.

 Did you know: